 You need an emergency fund because it gives you a safety net for any financial burden that might arise.
 This could be a job loss, large medical costs, or unexpected home repairs.

-If you have this money saved and set aside the burden will be lessened.
+If you already have planned ahead and saved money for these hard moments, have this money saved and set aside the burden will be lessened.
 We have used our emergency fund multiples times!
 We used it when my husband suddenly lost his job, when I had a medical emergency, and during an unexpected move.

-Every time we have used money from this fund I have felt so grateful we had one in place, but also developed the desire to save even more.
+Every time we have used money from this fund I have felt so grateful we had one it saved, but also developed the desire to save even more.
 There is no better feeling than having money in the bank.
 That form of safety is vital to me and our family.

 When Should I Use Money From This Fund?